openmobilityfoundation/mobility-data-specification/modes/passenger-services.md

 - `color` (string, optional)
 - `vin` (string, optional) - the Vehicle Identification Number of the vehicle
 - `placard_number` (string, optional) - the registered placard number of the vehicle
+- `license_plate` (string, optional) - the registered vehicle license/number/registartion plate identifer on the vehicle
 - `inspection_date` (date YYYY-MM-DD, optional) - the date of the last inspection of the vehicle

 _See more available vehicle attributes for any mode in the [vehicles endpoint](/provider#vehicles)._